MayurShirsath612/sql-data-warehouse-project/docs/data_catalog.md

-# Data Catalog for gold layer
+# Data Catalog for Gold Layer
 The details about the fact tables, dimension tables and their data types are mentioned here , which can be used as a standard reference.

 ## 1.gold.dim_customers